Skip to main content

 Tableau is Salesforce’s visual analytics platform.
 You can deploy it on your own servers, in the cloud, or natively integrate it with your Salesforce CRM—perfect if you plan to analyze customer data.

-Why I picked Tableau: The native integration with Salesforce is a significant selling point for any business that already uses the company’s CRM.
+Why I picked Tableau: Tableau's native integration with Salesforce is a significant selling point for any business that already uses the company’s CRM.
 It’s pretty much the only statistical analysis software with this kind of integration.
 Of course, you can connect just about any other data source to the platform, too.
 The software is also powered by Salesforce’s Einstein AI, which allows you to use the tool to make AI-driven predictions based on your data.

 Pros and cons